RapidSoftwareSolutions/Marketplace-BetfairExchange-Package/README.md

 # Betfair Package

-DEVELOP CUSTOM APPS & TURBO CHARGE YOUR BETTING STRATEGY
+Develop custom apps & turbo charge your betting strategy.

 * Domain: betfair.com
 * Credentials: appKey, sessionToken

 ## How to get credentials:
 0. Login into your Betfair account via [www.betfair.com](http://betfair.com)
-1. Using a *separate browser window*, click on the Accounts API Demo Tool link & ensure the Endpoint "UK"/"PROD" is selected.
+1. Using a **separate browser window**, click on the Accounts API Demo Tool link & ensure the Endpoint "UK"/"PROD" is selected.
-2. Select the *createDeveloperAppKeys* operation from the list of Operations on the top left hand side of the Demo Tool.
-Your *sessionToken* will be automatically added to the 'Session Token (ssoid)' text box.
+2. Select the **createDeveloperAppKeys** operation from the list of Operations on the top left hand side of the Demo Tool.
+Your **sessionToken** will be automatically added to the 'Session Token (ssoid)' text box.
-3. Enter your *Application Name* (this must be unique) in the '*Request*' column.
+3. Enter your **Application Name** (this must be unique) in the '**Request**' column.
-4. Press *Execute* at the bottom of the '*Request*' column.
+4. Press **Execute** at the bottom of the '**Request**' column.
-5. Your *Application Key* will be returned in the right hand side panel of the Demo Tool under the Application Key column.
-Please note:  You may need to expand the *Application Key* column to see the full *Application Key* value which is 16 characters in total.
-The assigned *Application Key* can be retrieved at anytime using the *getDeveloperAppKeys* request.
+5. Your **Application Key** will be returned in the right hand side panel of the Demo Tool under the Application Key column.
+Please note:  You may need to expand the **Application Key** column to see the full **Application Key** value which is 16 characters in total.
+The assigned **Application Key** can be retrieved at anytime using the **getDeveloperAppKeys** request.

-The *Application Key* returned provides access to betting operations and delayed odds data - to be used for development and testing.
+The **Application Key** returned provides access to betting operations and delayed odds data - to be used for development and testing.
 Please apply for a live Application Key using the application form below once you have completed your development.

 ## TOC: